Drug & Alcohol Rehab in West Sussex

 Its main goal is to provide a relaxing, comfortable space for patients to remove toxins from their bodies.

-Despite this, some patients experience depressive episodes or anxiety during detox, which can be treated using a serotonin reuptake inhibitor (SSRI).
+Despite this, some patients experience depressive episodes or anxiety during withdrawal, which can be treated using a serotonin reuptake inhibitor (SSRI).

-Official guidance states that individuals should spend around one week detoxing from a psychologically addictive drug.
+Official guidance states that individuals should spend around one week withdrawing from a psychologically addictive drug.

-However, there’s also the option of a shorter, 5-day detox which is optimal for milder addictions.
+However, there’s also the option of a shorter, 5-day treatment which is optimal for milder addictions.

 This also means the patient can spend the majority of their programme addressing the root cause of their dependency.